 Continuing across the old bridge takes you to the street of crafts (Slaveykov Street) with various shops offering ceramic and linen products.
 You can also enjoy a traditionally brewed coffee here: it is made using a heated pan filled with sand.

 One of the most impressive houses in Tryavna is Daskalov’s House which now accommodates Bulgaria’s only Museum of Woodcarving And Ethnographic Arts, a must-see when you’re visiting the town.
 Built between 1804 and 1808, the house has a traditional and rich interior design.
 The most remarkable elements in the interior are the magnificent carved ceilings in the two living rooms, both depicting the sun.
 These true masterpieces of Bulgarian woodcarving are the work of two masters who decided to compete and made a bet on who will make a better carving.
 Spoiler alert: both are amazing.

 The unique Museum of Asian and African Art in Tryavna is located on the riverside.
 Housed in the former town bath building, the exhibition contains items from Tibet, Nepal, India, China and many more places.
 In case you’re wondering why this museum is accommodated in Tryavna: the town has no relations to the Far East.
 The collection was gathered by sculptor Zlatko Paunov, a native of Tryavna, who decided to display it in his hometown.

-There is an eco-trail connecting the town center of Tryavna with the picturesque village of Bozhentsi, one of the most valuable architectural and historical reserves in Bulgaria.
+There is a hiking trail connecting the town center of Tryavna with the picturesque village of Bozhentsi, one of the most valuable architectural and historical reserves in Bulgaria.
 It has 3 different routes, the duration of the hike is equally about 2 hours (one way) along each of them.